xmusphlkg/CNIDS/Report/information/Acute hemorrhagic conjunctivitis.md

 Variations in prevalence rates and affected demographics can be observed within regions.
 Factors such as population density, healthcare access, and socio-economic conditions contribute to these variations.
 Targeted public health interventions and improved hygiene practices can help mitigate the impact of AHC and reduce transmission rates.

 Overall, AHC remains a significant public health concern, particularly in regions with lower socio-economic status and limited resources.
 Continued surveillance, early detection, and timely implementation of control measures are necessary to minimize the spread and impact of this viral infection.
+## Introduction

+Acute Hemorrhagic Conjunctivitis (AHC) is a highly contagious viral infection primarily affecting the conjunctiva and eyelids.
+Originating from enterovirus 70 and coxsackievirus A24, typical symptoms may include sudden onset of eye pain, redness, swelling, and sometimes subconjunctival hemorrhage.
+Outbreaks usually happen on a community-wide scale, particularly in tropical and subtropical regions.
+No specific antiviral treatment exists for AHC; management involves supportive care and prevention of transmission.
+## Highlights

+1. Acute hemorrhagic conjunctivitis has demonstrated significant seasonality, with a notable spike in cases annually around September.<br/>
+2. While no deaths have been recorded for most months, sporadic fatalities in December 2011, August 2019, and February 2020 indicate a potential for severity.<br/>
+3. The count of cases in September 2023 skyrocketed to 125,264, representing an unprecedented surge compared to previous years.<br/>
+4. Despite seasonal peaks, a substantial overall decreasing trend was observed from 2010-2022.
+However, this changed drastically in 2023 with a sudden increase starting from June.<br/>
+5. There's an urgent need for increased public health measures, notably in late summer and early fall, to manage and mitigate this disease's impact.
+## Analysis

+### Cases Analysis
+Analyzing Acute Hemorrhagic Conjunctivitis (AHC) case data from 2010 to 2023 in mainland China, we observed cyclic trends in the data.
+Most cases occurred between the months of July to September peaking generally in September.
+The highest surge was in September 2010 with 48,658 cases and lately in September 2023 with a whopping 125,264 cases.
+The annual cases showed an overall increasing trend despite few dips, hinting towards a complex epidemiologic behavior of the AHC virus.

+### Deaths Analysis
+The death analysis indicates a relatively low lethality rate of AHC in mainland China from 2010 to 2023.
+There were only four reported deaths throughout the whole period: December 2011, August 2019, and February 2020.
+This reinforces the fact that AHC, an infectious eye disease, although may cause considerable discomfort, is rarely lethal.
+Nonetheless, it remains a public health concern due to its potential complications and rapid spread.